Student Debt is No Longer “Good Debt”

 In the past, student loans were considered to be “good debt” because they were used as an investment in education.
 The idea was that the money spent on school would be easily repaid due to the large salary that awaited college graduates.

-Today student loans can still be a good investment, but they are much riskier than in the past.
+Today, student loans can still be a good investment, but they are much riskier than in the past.
 The rapid rise in the cost of attending school makes these loans more of a risk.
-We have also seen a number of situations were the hefty price doesn’t result in a high paying job.
+We have also seen a number of situations where the hefty price doesn’t result in a high-paying job.

 Making a Smart Educational Investment

 To avoid spending money on a school that is a bad investment, some research is essential.
 An excellent starting point is the College Scorecard, a website produced by the Department of Education.
 Using the college scorecard, prospective students can see the cost of school, the graduation rate, and average starting salaries.
 Low graduation rates and low starting salaries should be immediate red flags.

 Taking things a step forward, it is also a good idea to look at the graduation and job placement records for the specific program that you plan to enroll.
 Some schools may be a great investment if you are in the engineering program but overpriced if you look at other programs of study.

 Another important consideration should be your educational goals.
 If graduate school is likely in your future, saving money by attending a state school to get your undergraduate degree could be a really smart move.

 Many for-profit schools have earned a reputation for misleading students about graduation rates and job placement.

 All schools have an incentive to paint as rosy a picture as possible.
 For this reason, a recruitment official isn’t the best source of information.